 Feel free to skip to the section you need the most help with.
 Find the reviews at the end of each section for quicker information.

 The first point to consider for improving user experience is your site speed.
 The upload speed can impact your overall visitor numbers if many of them are clicking away after waiting too long.
 It’s a shame when businesses spend lots of time and money optimizing only to lose visitors from slow site speed.
 Countless studies have proven that slow site speeds correlate to lower conversions and lost profit for sites that take longer than 3 seconds to load.
 Customers are also more likely to click away and find what they’re looking for on another page rather than wait for a slow site to load.
 For optimal performance, websites should aim for a 1 second load time.

-Luckily, there are a few ways to test and fix a slow site speed.
+Luckily, there are a few ways to test and fix slow site speed.
 Here are our top suggestions.

-First, to test your site speed, you can use an online source such as Pingdom Website Speed Test or Web Page Test, which allow you to input your country/state/region for the test location, or Test My Site with Google for mobile speed.
+First, to test your site speed, you can use an online source such as Pingdom Website Speed Test or Web Page Test, which allows you to input your country/state/region for the test location, or Test My Site with Google for mobile speed.
 Once you have the initial reading, you can implement a few of the suggestions below to see how they affect your site speed.